xquery-mode/oook-selector/README.md

 ## Usage

-Cider-jack-in to an Uruk project by opening the `project.clj` file in Emacs and starting a Cider REPL by entering  `C-c m j`.
+Cider-jack-in to an Uruk project by opening the `uruk-gw/project.clj` file in Emacs and starting a Cider REPL by entering  `C-c m j`.
 You can try Oook selector by entering  `C-c m`  There is help if you press `?` afterwards.